-Molloy College is a private liberal arts school founded in 1955.
+Molloy College has moved up to the #1 spot on this list!
 The nursing program at Molloy is one of the largest in the country, but offers small class sizes in state-of-the-art learning laboratories.
 Students take classes in biology, pathophysiology and psychology, while emphasizing respect and human compassion necessary through courses in fine arts, English and modern languages and philosophy.
 By sophomore year, students are introduced to clinical sites to advance their study through real-world training.
 Along with bachelor degree programs, Molloy offers undergraduate students accelerated dual degree programs, which give students experience in various settings, such as pediatrics, critical care and obstetrics to help determine a preferred specialty.
 A nursing degree from Molloy College not only prepares students for a career in nursing, but leads to an average mid-career salary of $98,000.

 4. University of Pennsylvania: Philadelphia, PA

 Located in a historic district, the Penn is well-known for its excellent programs, including those in the School of Nursing.
 Students in this school are afforded the opportunity to work with top professors both in the classroom and through clinical work.
 Penn Nursing provides students with the unique resources, such as the state-of-the-art simulation center, one of the first Program of All-Inclusive Care for the Elderly practices and clinical opportunities with Children's Hospital of Philadelphia and the Hospital of the University of Pennsylvania, two top-ranked hospitals.
 Along with advanced degree offerings, Penn Nursing is the only Ivy League school to offer a baccalaureate degree in nursing.
 This prestigious degree leads to successful nursing careers with an average mid-career salary of $87,000.